If you are an executor or probate professional responsible for insuring unoccupied property in probate, I know you have a lot to do and think about.

 This is more likely to occur with an extended standard home insurance policy, as these policies aren’t typically designed for unoccupied probate property.
 Existing home insurers may not want to continue covering the property while it is empty.
 Still, if they do, they might restrict cover or impose policy conditions that are difficult to comply with, which could result in declined claims if you fail to follow them.

-On this page, I’ll show you why standard coverage often fails executors responsible for unoccupied property in probate, and what to consider instead.
+On this page, I'll show you why standard cover often fails when arranging house insurance for property in probate, and what executors should consider instead.

 Unoccupied properties in probate face a perfect storm of challenges that standard home insurance policies aren’t built to handle.